-In September 2103, Alice Sala and Gregoire Mayor, from the University of Neuchatel, Switzerland and on behalf of the multimedia French-language journal ethnographiques.org, came to South Africa to film a conference organized by the Human Economy Programme at the University of Pretoria.
+In September 2103, Alice Sala and Gregoire Mayor, from the University of Neuchatel, Switzerland and on behalf of the multimedia French-language journal ethnographiques.org came to South Africa to film a conference organized by the Human Economy Programme at the University of Pretoria.
 Afterwards they joined Keith Hart in Durban for three filmed interviews of which this is the first.
 The second was in conversation with his friend Vishnu Padayachee at a restaurant and the third was at Ike’s Bookshop.
+This first session is divided into two parts: on Durban’s significance and on literary and personal influences.
 Publication of edited video versions of these interviews is still work in progress.

 I would first like to mention different elements that I think have been important in your life and that I’ve come across in your writing, because I guess they will come up in different ways during the next three days.